jimisor/isor.co.uk/log.md

 # Work log

-This is a high level log of the technical work I've completed.
-Most recent first back to ~2021.
+This is a high level log of the recent technical work I've completed.
+Latest first.

+- Investigated an intermittent bug in an Android Java app.
+Added improved validation, assertion, logging, and error handling code to the problematic SOAP client.

 - Wrote [Kusto Query Language](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/)